Bulletin Page Content

 - Non-Academic Dismissal

-- A student dismissed from a graduate program as the result of an academic misconduct penalty will be automatically dismissed from the Graduate School and the University of South Alabama and will not be eligible to apply for readmission.
+- A student dismissed from a graduate program as the result of an academic misconduct penalty or research misconduct will be automatically dismissed from the Graduate School and the University of South Alabama and will not be eligible to apply for readmission.

 English Language Proficiency

 English is the language of instruction at the University of South Alabama.
-Any remedial work in English language skill, which may be found needed after a student has been admitted to the Graduate School (Provisional Admission or Regular Admission), may be specified and requested by the director of the graduate program in which the student is enrolled.
+Any remedial work in English language skill, which may be found needed after a student has been admitted to the Graduate School, may be specified and requested by the director of the graduate program in which the student is enrolled.

 Full Load of Course Work in a Semester